Complexity and Misspecification

 \subsection{Rational Inattention}

 This application shows how our complexity-augmented criterion in Section \ref{sec:static} delivers new, empirically relevant predictions when embedded in \citeauthor{matvejka15}'s (\citeyear{matvejka15}) rational inattention (RI) framework for discrete-choice analysis.
-The key is that complexity aversion induces \emph{state-dependent choice sensitivity} even when the underlying information-cost technology is the standard Shannon RI cost.
+The key is that complexity aversion induces \emph{state-dependent choice sensitivity} even when the underlying information-cost technology is the Shannon entropy.